 Education and Achievements:

-Katherine was chosen as the University of Michigan Dearborn English Department’s Honor Scholar for 1995.
+In 1995, Katherine was chosen as Honor Scholar by the English Department at the University of Michigan Dearborn campus.
 That same year, she earned a Bachelor of Arts Degree With High Distinction.
-She was awarded the James B. Angell Scholar Undergraduate Excellence Award in 1995 and 1996.
+She was also awarded the James B. Angell Scholar Undergraduate Excellence Award in 1995 and 1996.

 Profession:

-Katherine retired from her career as a technical writer/editor in 2022.
-She wrote, proofread and edited technical engineering textbooks, workbooks, and eLearning courses for SAE International.
-Since 2002, she has owned and operated her own web and print design company.
+In her role as technical writer/editor, for nearly thirty years Katherine wrote, proofread and edited technical engineering textbooks, workbooks, and eLearning courses for SAE International.
+She retired in 2022 to write creatively.
+She has also owned and operated her own web and print design company since 2001.